AdaCore/training_material/courses/rust_essentials/170_iterators/05-collect_method.rst

     collect::<Vec<i32>>()
     collect::<HashSet<_>>()

-  * The "_" syntax lets Rust infer the data type automatically
+  * The "_" syntax allows inference of the data type automatically

 --------------------------
 One Method, Many Results